SeanShubin/documentation/end-to-end-tests.md

 - should only have one entry point, and it should never change
 - this obviates the need for an end to end test

+## What we are doing
+- adding new end to end tests, without considering design implications

 ## Are there legitimate reasons write new ones?
 - overcome limitation of compiler?
 - entry point?